What Is FedCoin?

 So it would get more corrupt than it is now.

-It would be easier to get Fedcoins into the digital wallets of those who have political connections first.
+It will be easier to get Fedcoins into the digital wallets of those who have political connections first.

 And once those entities spend the coins, then it trickles down into the real economy to all of us peasants.